mariaeloisa1013/mariaeloisa1013-IOT/README.md

 The final deliverable includes a comparative performance analysis and a practical demonstration of cryptographic security measures applied directly to the trained AI assets.

 # Objectives & Findings
-- Objective	Proof Point	Security/Ethical Implication
+- Objective	Proof Point	Security: Ethical Implication
 - Model Comparison	DL (FFNN) achieved significantly higher F1-Scores than the ML baseline.
 High Value: Confirms the data's utility for detailed profiling and surveillance.
-- Ethical Analysis	Quantifiable 0.00 F1-Score on minority classes (e.g., 'Workout').
+- Ethical Analysis	Quantifiable 0.00 F1-Score on minority classes (e.g., 'Run').
 Algorithmic Bias: Proves the ethical failure of centralized, imbalanced data collection.
 - Asset Defense	Successful demonstration of Integrity Checks and AES Encryption on the final model files.
 Necessity: Demonstrates the practical defenses required to protect the high-value 'black-box' AI asset from tampering.

 # Setup and Installation